lcrespom/Modulator/README.md

 	plain old JavaScript are compatible with it.

 ##ToDo
+- Split README.md into:
+	- README.md (main)
+	- TODO.md (todo section)
+	- synthlib.md (instructions on using synthlib)
 - Bugs
 	- ADSR needs more testing & refining
+		- Incorrect behavior when key is released before reaching the sustain level
+		- After adding when parameter, Pew noise no longer follows keyboard
 	- Popping sound at note on/off (improved after adding adsr depth parameter)
 	- Analyzer should detect when no sound is playing and clean osc and fft graphs
 	- Review TODO items inside code